 Bed skirts offer the finishing touch to your bedding set, easing the transition and creating a cohesive look from top to bottom.
 They also hide the unattractive box spring and anything you tuck away under your bed for storage.
 But it's not always easy to keep your perfectly selected bed skirt in place.
 Several solutions exist to keep your bed skirt from slipping around and looking uneven.

-Bed-skirt pins basically are cork-screw-like fasteners with clear or invisible heads.
-When you have the skirt where you want it, and the mattress in place, twist a pin through the fabric into the box spring near each corner.
+Bed skirt pins basically are cork-screw-like fasteners with clear or invisible heads.
+When you have the skirt where you want it with the mattress in place, twist a bed skirt pin through the fabric into the box spring near each corner.
 Add a few more pins relatively evenly along the sides.
-The pack may come with a dozen pins -- use them all.
+The pack may come with a dozen pins — use them all.

 Self-sticking Velcro hook-and-loop tape works well at keeping a dust ruffle neatly in place.
-Cut eight tape lengths a few inches long -- two for each box spring at its top corner.
+Cut eight tape lengths a few inches long — two for each corner of the box spring.
 Stick the tape lengths in a "V" shape, meeting in the corners.
 Tape the "mate" pieces to the bed skirt's underside corners, lining them up with the box spring's tape.

-Non-slip or grip pads designed to keep rugs in place also can keep your bed skirt put.
+Non-slip or grip pads designed to keep rugs in place also can keep your bed skirt from moving.
 Cut a roughly 1-foot-square piece for each box spring corner and its center.
 Position the bed skirt as usual, and then the mattress.
 The added grip should end the slip.
 For reassurance or to tame a still-slipping skirt, place additional grip squares on the bed skirt, and re-position the mattress.